aseavers1/node-unit-conversion/README.md

 ## Usage

+**WARNING: The package is still very early in development and there are going to be breaking changes every now and again**

 You just need to call the module with the value you want converted, then pipe through the *from* and *to* functions in any order.

 ```javascript